Whiz: A Fast and Flexible Data Analytics System: Evaluation

+{\bf Impact of Contention:} We vary storage load, and hence resource contention, by changing the number of machines while keeping the workload constant; half as many servers lead to twice as much load.
+We see that at $1\times$ cluster load, \name{} improves over CC by $1.39\times$ ($1.32\times$) on average in terms of JCT (makespan).
+Even at high contention (up to $4\times$), \name{}'s gains keep increasing $1.83\times$ ($1.42\times$).
+This is because data is load balanced leading to {\em few storage hotspots}, {\em better isolation}, and \name{} {\em minimizes resource wastage} and the time spent in shuffling.

+{\bf Impact of $G$ (number of \granules{} per machine):} We now provide the rationale for picking $G = 24$.
+Table~\ref{table:num_granules} shows the factors of improvements \wrt{} CC for different values of $G$ and levels of contention.

+The main takeaways are as follows: for $G = 8$ the performance gap between \name{} and CC is low ($< 1.1x$).
+This is expected because small number of \granules{} results in less data locality (each \granule{} is more likely to be spread).
+Further, the gap decreases at high resource contention.
+In fact, at $4x$ the cluster load, CC performs better ($0.85x$).
+At larger values of $G$ the performance gap increases.
+For example, at $G = 24$, its gains are the most (between $1.39x$ and $1.58x$).
+This is because larger $G$ implies (1) more flexibility for \name{} to balance the load across machines; (2) more likely that few \granules{} are spread out; (3) lesser data skew and more predictable per task performance.
+However, a very large $G$ does not necessarily improve performance, as it can lead to massive task parallelism.
+The resulting scheduling overhead degrades performance, especially at high load.

-We also quantified how much \name{}'s logic to altruistically decide task sizing (\secref{tab:es_heuristics}) impacts job performance.
-We compare \name{}'s approach with a greedy task sizing approach, where each task gets $\frac{1}{\#jobs}$ resource share and uses all of it.
-For the same workload as ~\ref{subsec:multiple_objectives}, \name{} speeds up jobs by $1.48\times$ on average, and $3.12\times$ ($4.8\times$) at $75th$ percentile ($95th$ percentile) \wrt{} greedy approach.
-Only $16\%$ of the jobs are slow down by no more than $0.6\times$.
+{\bf Altruism:} Can altruistically deciding task sizing (\secref{sec:runtime_management}) impact job performance?
+We compare \name{}'s approach with a greedy task sizing approach, where each task gets $\frac{1}{\#jobs}$ resource share per machine, and uses all of it.
+For the same workload as ~\secref{subsec:multiple_objectives}, \name{} actually {\em speeds up} jobs by $1.48\times$ on avg., and $3.12\times$ ($4.8\times$) at $75th$ \%-ile ($95th$ \%-ile) \wrt{} greedy approach.
+Only $16\%$ jobs are slowed down by $\le 0.6\times$.
+Altriusm, by late-binding resources with the slowest potential task, helps all jobs benefit.